murilobellatini/dialog2rasa/README.md

 ### Usage

-Unzip your Dialogflow export first.
-Then, convert it to Rasa format with:
+Export your Dialogflow agent (details [here](https://cloud.google.com/dialogflow/es/docs/agents-settings#export)), unzip it, and then, convert it to Rasa format with:

 ```sh
 dialog2rasa -p path/to/extracted/dialogflow/export -l language_code